BijelicLukas/Unity-Tutorial-Test/README.md

     }
 ```
+> [!TIP]
-> if the TextMeshProUGUI doesn't work, than click on it and Press ALT+. to open the hint thingy.
-There should be a way to import TMPro.<br><br>
+> If the TextMeshProUGUI doesn't work, than click on it and Press ALT+. to open the hint thingy.
+There should be a way to import TMPro.

-> We will need the PlayerData for the high- & score and our two UI-Text we want to change. <br><br>
+We will need the `PlayerData` for the high- & score and our two UI-Text we want to change.
-> We begin the UI with overwriting the highscore Text with the last highscore we wrote (in this case it will be 0 because that's the default value for int).<br><br>
+We begin the UI with overwriting the highscore Text with the last highscore we wrote (in this case it will be 0 because that's the default value for int).

-> Next up in the update we will write the score and look if we are still alive. <br><br>
+Next up in the update we will write the score and look if we are still alive.

-> if we are dead we will look if we made a new record, if so we overwrite the highscore. <br><br>
+If we are dead we will look if we made a new record, if so we overwrite the highscore.

-> Don't forget to add the component to the script and this should be it.
-We are not done yet, there is just a small bit to make it feel like a game, but before that: <br><br>
+Don't forget to add the component to the script and this should be it.
+We are not done yet, there is just a small bit to make it feel like a game, but before that:

-> **Nice Time to Commit 👁️👁️**<br><br>
+**Nice Time to Commit 👁️👁️**

-> So to make it more like a game we need to have a GameOver screen and make the enemy spawn infinity.<br><br>
+So to make it more like a game we need to have a GameOver screen and make the enemy spawn infinity.
-> Let's begin with the enemy spawning.<br>
+Let's begin with the enemy spawning.
 ### Enemy Spawning
 > I am going to make a new scene, the Game Scene.
 In here we put our important stuff first, a Floor, GameUI and our Player.<br><br>
 > We will now make a big box and call it the arena, you can make it invinsible (by deactivating the Mesh Renderer) because we will just teleport our Player if he goes outside the box.<br><br>